reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/dryrun.md

 title: Dry run (WhatIf)
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
+import CodeExample from '@site/src/components/CodeExample';

 All commands which send a Cumulocity API request support the dry run mode.
 A dry run is where the user can check the API call without sending the request to the server.
-This allows the user to view the request information without having to actually send anything to the server (i.e. checking what `c8y devices create --name mydevice --dry` without creating a device in the platform).
+This allows the user to view the request information without having to actually send anything to the server (i.e. checking what `c8y devices create --name mydevice --dry` does without creating a device in the platform).

-The dry run mode can be activated by supplying the `--dry` option to any command.
+The dry run mode can be activated by supplying the `dry` parameter to any command.

-Previously in go-c8y-cli, dry run mode (formally known as WhatIf mode) was only supported in the PowerShell wrapper module, `PSc8y`.
-In go-c8y-cli v2 onwards, dry run mode is supported natively by the client allowing non-PowerShell users to use it.
+Previously in go-c8y-cli, dry run mode (formally known as WhatIf mode) was only supported in the PowerShell module, `PSc8y`.
+In go-c8y-cli v2 onwards, dry run mode is supported natively by the client allowing non-PowerShell users to benefit from it.

-### Using dry run mode for documentation
+## Using dry run mode for documentation

 Dry run mode can also be used to generate documentation for individual rest requests to make it easier to share with other users or to document the request in a clear format that can be used to implement in other languages.